antmicro/topwrap/docs/source/examples.md

 (sample-projects)=
 # Sample projects

-These projects demonstrate some examples of how Topwrap can be used by end users.
+These projects demonstrate how Topwrap can be used by users.

 :::{admonition} Information about the embedded GUI
 :class: note

 This section extensively uses an embedded version of [Topwrap's GUI](https://github.com/antmicro/kenning-pipeline-manager) to visualize the design of all the examples.

-You can use it to explore the designs, while also adding new blocks, connections, nodes and hierarchies.
+You can use it to explore the designs, while adding new blocks, connections, nodes and hierarchies.

 The features that require direct connection with Topwrap's backend are not implemented in this demo version, including:

-- Saving and loading data from/to `.yaml` files
+- Saving and loading data in `.yaml` files
+- Building designs
 - Verifying designs
-- Building designs
 :::

 :::{tip}